National University of Singapore: Business

 The NUS Business School was founded as the Department of Business Administration in 1965.
 Today, the school has over 280 faculty members and 7,000 students.

 Computing

 The School of Computing established in 1998, has two departments: Computer Science; and Information Systems and Analytics.
+Its founding dean was Chua Tat-Seng, who served from 1998 to 2000.

 Dentistry

 The Faculty of Dentistry traces its origins in 1929 as a Department of Dentistry within the King Edward VII College of Medicine.
 The faculty conducts a four-year dental course leading to a Bachelor of Dental Surgery degree.

 Design and Engineering

 The interdisciplinary College of Design and Engineering (CDE) was established in 2021, bringing together two pre-existing faculties, the School of Design and Environment (SDE) and the Faculty of Engineering (FoE).

 The School of Design and Environment has three departments: Department of Architecture; Department of the Built Environment; and the Division of Industrial Design.
 The Faculty of Engineering was established in 1968.
 It is the largest faculty in the university, and consists of several departments spanning diverse engineering fields.